f1lem0n/vcw/README.md

 > Workflow for automatically creating and uploading randomized music playlist videos to YouTube

 ## Disclaimer
-This workflow DOES NOT provide all the necessary tools to create libraries needed to run it.
+This workflow DOES NOT provide all the necessary tools to create multimedia libraries needed to run it.

 ## Prerequisites